UK government resists widening scope of banker bonus curbs

 European Union rules on banker pay that are applied in Britain are already the toughest in the world and curb how much of a bonus can be paid upfront and how much must be deferred.

-They were introduced after reckless behavior by bankers led to the 2007-09 financial crisis, with ensuring austerity across Europe also sparking public anger at big banker bonuses.
+They were introduced after reckless behaviour by bankers led to the 2007-09 financial crisis, with ensuring austerity across Europe also sparking public anger at big banker bonuses.

 The EU rules, which include a cap on bonuses in relation to fixed pay, apply to so-called material risk takers or more senior staff in key roles, most of whom are based in London.